Colombia Investment Visa: A Guide to Buying Property in Colombia as a Foreigner and its Visa Requirements – 2022 Update

 - Chamber and Commerce Certificate (Cámara de Comercio) if the property has a mortgage.
 Membership minutes, as appropriate.

-- Payment solvency certificate (Paz y Salvo) payment of the administrator if it is in a horizontal property.
+– Certificate (Paz y Salvo) payment of the administrator if it is in a horizontal property.

 - National Cadastral Certificate indicating that the owner has the property registered in the cadastral database.